-This year the DSA collaborated with other departments to submit three Summer Dean's Projects, 2 were accepted:
+This year the DSA collaborated with other departments to submit three Summer Dean's Projects, two of which were accepted:

-- Assessment Bias in Workplace Based Assessments in Medical Education: A Scoping Review.
-2022 Dean's Project - Carlyn's project here - This past year the DSA continued to work in collaboration with faculty and staff from University of British Columbia, Sherbrooke University and University of Calgary to carry on research exploring social accountability in medical schools.
+- Assessment Bias in Workplace Based Assessments in Medical Education: A Scoping Review - Walking the Talk: Addressing Anti-Black Racism in University of Saskatchewan's College of Medicine

+This past year the DSA continued to work in collaboration with faculty and staff from University of British Columbia, Sherbrooke University and University of Calgary to carry on research exploring social accountability in medical schools.
 We co-hosted an online Symposium with Towards Unity for Health (TUFH) Network entitled: Proposing a New Community Triad Model to Action Social Accountability in Medical Schools.